-Exit from stop2 is performed by asserting RESET on the MCU.
+Exit from stop2 is performed by asserting the wake-up pin (PTA5/IRQ/TCLK/RESET) on the MCU.

 In addition, the real-time counter (RTC) can wake the MCU from stop2, if enabled.

 Upon wake-up from stop2 mode, the MCU starts up as from a power-on reset (POR):